glynnbird/eleventy-minimal/README.md

 ### `_includes`

-The `_includes` directoy contains snippets of code that can either be
+The `_includes` directory contains snippets of code that can either be

 - incorporated into pages or other includes with `{% include "header.njk" %}`
 - used as a `layout` in the _front matter_ of pages e.g https://raw.githubusercontent.com/glynnbird/eleventy-minimal/master/index.md